sanj0/salty-engine/SGS.md

 #SGS
 This documentation will explain all features of sgs, the "salty gameObject scripting" script language.
 It is a easy way of making games with the java library sjgl (https://github.com/edgelord314/sjgl) without any coding knowledge.
 SGS is made for beginners and is easy to learn and understand.
 Every sgs script is a simple text file (not with the ".txt" ending - for example: myScript.sgs) and stands for one single GameObject.
 We call this GameObject "parent".

-##1 The structur
+##1 The structure
-SGS has its own structur of code.
+SGS has its own structure of code.

 ###1.1 The segments
 All sgs scripts are basically made out of five different segments: